UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 We use the column names as if they were regular values that we want to perform mathematical operations on and provide the name in front of an equals sign.

 > ## Assigning multiple columns
 > We can also assign multiple columns by separating them with a comma inside `assign()`.
-Try making a new column for this DataFrame called popInMillions that is the population in million.
+Try making a new column for this data frame called popInMillions that is the population in million.
 >
 > > ## Solution:
 > >